lightning/bolts/02-peer-protocol.md

 it is possible for the fee for the exchanged witness data to be underpaid.
 It is the responsibility of the sending peer to correctly account for the required fee, e.g. a multisig witness stack whose weight exceeds 110.
-If the fees paid by the peer (inputs - outputs) does not meet or exceed the pre-established `feerate`, the receiving peer SHOULD immediately fail the channel by broadcasting their commitment transaction.

 ## Channel Establishment v1